-The permittee must submit the results of the discharge and receiving environment water sampling program directly into the EMS database using the appropriate EMS site identification numbers within 30 days of the end of the quarter in which the samples were collected.
+The permittee must submit the results of all discharge and ambient water quality data associated with surface and groundwater sampling programs, as well as results of all benthic invertebrate tissue sampling associated with aquatic effects monitoring programs directly into the EMS database using the appropriate EMS site identification numbers within 30 days of the end of the quarter in which the samples were collected.
 Flow data is to be submitted annually.